iemre/MRSR/README.txt

 ==============================LICENSE====================================
-A MATLAB Package for Collaborative Filtering Recommender Systems Research Copyright (C) 2014  Ismail Emre Kartoglu
+MATLAB Recommender System Research Software
+Copyright (C) 2014  Ismail Emre Kartoglu

 This program is free software; you can redistribute it and/or